 Music Tuition – BOOKINGS CLOSED – Year 4 and 5 only

 Lessons in flute, clarinet, saxophone and trumpet will be delivered by teachers from Haringey Music Hub.
 Lessons will be in groups of three and last for thirty minutes.
 They are open to children from year 4 and 5 only.
 Payment must be made in advance on a termly basis.
 Children are expected to take lessons for at least one year.
 This is a fantastic opportunity for children to learn an ensemble instrument alongside their friends and will result in opportunities for performances.

-Online booking via the school website is now open, and the places are provided on a first-come, first-served basis.
+Online booking via the school website will be open from Wednesday 12th December 2018 at 7PM.
 We are unable to take telephone bookings.
 All club places must be paid for one term in advance.
 No refunds will be offered.
 Please check the T&Cs area before emailing the school office.
-Clubs will run from 4/9/18 to 20/12/18.
+Clubs will run from 7/1/19 to 5/4/19.

 Please note that we are running at full capacity, every available space is being used for a club.

 |Day Summer 2018

 |Multi-Sports 3 – 6||Upper Hall|

 |Girls Table Tennis Year 3-6||Main Hall|

 |Chess Year 3- 4||Classroom|